 Outlandish MMA Predictions for 2022

-1 – Cyril Gane outpoints Francis Ngannou and goes on to face Jon Jones in August
+1 – Ciryl Gane outpoints Francis Ngannou and goes on to face Jon Jones in August

 We know that Ciryl Gane and Francis Ngannou are set to clash in the first PPV of 2022 to determine the undisputed heavyweight champion of the world.
 Although the power is with the current champion, Ngannou, the skill differential and slicker striking sits with Gane.
 Gane has made improvements in every fight he’s had in the UFC thus far and therefore will outpoint Ngannou to a one-sided unanimous decision victory at UFC 270.

 Don't get in their way 😳@francis_ngannou and @ciryl_gane are ready to fight for the undisputed HW title! #UFC270 🏆 pic.twitter.com/wsUTtu5zZm